jpdigitalman/ESP32-Networked_Fingerprint-Scanner-C-_Server/README.md

 ## License Agreement

+The Open source PC software component of this system is licensed under the MIT License.
+For access to the full firmware code or other components not explicitly open-sourced, please reach out for further information.

-The Networked Fingerprint Scanner is provided under a proprietary license agreement.
-Users are granted the right to use the software and firmware for their intended purpose, subject to the terms and conditions outlined in the license agreement.
-Redistribution or modification of the software and firmware without explicit permission is prohibited.
+The Networked Fingerprint Scanner firmware is provided under a proprietary license agreement.

-For inquiries regarding licensing or access to the firmware code, please contact [Placeholder for Contact Information].
+For inquiries regarding licensing or access to the firmware code, please contact [].